 What does the city of Zarzis look like?

 Zarzis is a peninsula located in the south-east of the country.
 It is especially particular because of its geographical location.
-On one side, it is on the coast and has about fifty kilometers of sandy beaches and a seaside resort very popular.
+On one side, it is on the coast and has about fifty kilometers of sandy beaches and a seaside resort very busy.
 Its strong point is also its proximity to the island of Djerba about ten kilometers.
-On the other hand, it is near the desert, which will allow holidaymakers to make fun trips to Matmata, to Tatouine and its ksour, its fortresses and a fabulous oasis.
+On the other hand, it is close to the desert, which will allow holidaymakers to make fun trips to Matmata, to Tatouine and its ksour, its fortresses and a fabulous oasis.
 However, we must not forget the presence of cultural sites including an archaeological site, a medina, remains of temple, museum and others.

 How to discover it?